BUSHA/text-copier-plugin/README.md

 Feel free to fork the repository, make improvements, and submit pull requests.

 ## License
 This project is open-source.
-(Consider adding a specific license, e.g., MIT, if desired).
+MIT license.